After filming at NBC's Burbank Studio 9 from 1965-1983, "Days" moved its operations briefly to Sunset Gower Studios in Hollywood from 1983-1989.

 Lauren Koslow (Kate), with her husband, head makeup artist Nicky Schillace.

-The Makeup Department: Former head makeup artist Gail Hopkins, Glen Alen Gutierrez, Deidre Decker, Joleen Rizzo and Nina Wells.
+The Makeup Department: Former head makeup artist Gail Hopkins and former makeup artist Glen Alen Gutierrez pose with Deidre Decker, Joleen Rizzo and Nina Wells.

 Lighting Directors Mark Levin and Ted Polmanski.